sonatype-nexus-community/scan-gradle-plugin/README.md

     // ossIndexAudit can be configured to exclude vulnerabilities from matching excludeVulnerabilityIds = ['39d74cc8-457a-4e57-89ef-a258420138c5'] // list containing ids of vulnerabilities to be ignored excludeCoordinates = ['commons-fileupload:commons-fileupload:1.3'] // list containing coordinate of components which if vulnerable should be ignored

+    // By default, the audit scan will fail the task/build if any vulnerabilities are found.
+    // Set this to 'false' to allow the task to succeed even when vulnerabilities are detected. failOnDetection = true

     // Output options
     outputFormat = 'DEFAULT' // Optional, other values are: 'DEPENDENCY_GRAPH' prints dependency graph showing direct/transitive dependencies, 'JSON_CYCLONE_DX_1_4' prints a CycloneDX 1.4 SBOM in JSON format.